Logiqx/wca-ipy/jenkins/README.md

 - wca-ipy-refresh-rankings
   - wca-ipy-fomat-extracts
+    - wca-ipy-create-fakes
       - wca-db-download-results
         - *Schedule 10 4 \* \* \**
         - wca-db-docker-build
           - *GitHub trigger on wca-db repository*
       - wca-ipy-private-load-data
         - wca-ipy-private-docker-build
           - *GitHub trigger on wca-ipy-private repository*
       - wca-ipy-docker-build
         - *GitHub trigger on wca-ipy repository*

 To set up Jenkins the jobs should be created and run in the following order: